yggdrasil-network/yggdrasil-network.github.io/services.md

 ## Proxy services

-- HTTP proxy to other networks like a Yggdrasil, Tor (+clearnet), I2P:
+- HTTP proxy to other networks like Yggdrasil, Tor, I2P and clearnet:
   - `324:71e:281a:9ed3::ace` port `8888` hosted by [acetone](http://[324:71e:281a:9ed3::ace]/)

 ----